lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 ## Running a Llamafile

-After you've downloaded one, there's a few ways to run a Llamafile.
-For this post, we're going to run it as a local web service.
+For this post, we're going to run the Llamafile as a local web service.
 The notebook code will make HTTP requests to the service to get embeddings and generate labels - not entirely unlike where we started in [my earlier post][] by making calls to OpenAI's API.

+Of course, after having marvelled at how this thing runs anywhere, I should note that there are [a few gotchas](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#gotchas) of which to be aware.
+Many of these [are documented on the Llamafile project page](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#gotchas), so I won't repeat them all here.

+One thing to note for MacOS in particular, is that you're going to need [Xcode and its Command Line Tools](https://developer.apple.com/xcode/resources/) installed: part of the executable needs to build itself during the initial bootstrapping process.
+But, you don't need to do anything yourself besides run the Llamafile to kick that off.

-On MacOS and Linux, you'll need to open a terminal and it like so:
+On MacOS and Linux, open a terminal and run a Llamafile like so:

 ```bash
 cd ~/Downloads